mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ...
 ```

 What can we see from the above output?
-First, that an exception in the flow execution breaks it and avoid the emission of the values after the exception.
-To be fair, the coroutine executing the suspending lambda function passed to the `collect` function is cancelled by the exception (see next sections for further details) that will bubble up to the context that called the `collect` function.
-Second, that the `onCompletion` function is called even if an exception is thrown during the execution of the flow.
-So, the `onCompletion` function is called when the flow is completed, no matter if an exception is thrown or not.
+First, an exception in the flow execution breaks it and avoids the emission of the values after the exception.
+The coroutine executing the suspending lambda function passed to the `collect` function is canceled by the exception (see following sections for further details) that will bubble up to the context called the `collect` function.
+Second, the `onCompletion` function is called even if an exception is thrown during the execution of the flow.
+So, the `onCompletion` function is called when the flow is completed, whether an exception is thrown or not.
 We can think about it as a `finally` block.

 Can we catch the exception in some way and recover from it?
 Yep, we can.
 The library provides a `catch` method that we can chain to the flow to handle exceptions.
 The `catch` function is defined as follows: